salrashid123/confidential_space/README.md

 Networking between TEEs necessarily needs to be done over TLS or preferably mTLS using the one of the techniques outlined in the sections above.

 Basically, the `TEE->TEE` traffic first needs one TEE to discovery the address resolution of another TEE peer.
-Once thats done, the TLS connection needs to be such that they 'trust each other' (see mTLS section)
+Once thats done, the TLS connection needs to be such that they 'trust each other' (either with mTLS and/or EKM)

 There are many ways to establish service disovery of the TEE cluster/peers depending on the topoloy.
 The service discovery system by itself can be hosted entirely by the operator in this case if the peer TLS is mutually trusted by bootstrapping after attestation.
 In other words, even if the operator injects false TEE peer addresses, a client TEE cannot establish a TLS connection with the server since the server would not have bootstrapped mTLS credentials.